Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-\item \textbf{Analytic Vectors:} Recall that the generator $\tilde{G}$ arises from the analytic continuation of the Radon-Nikodym cocycle (effectively the logarithm of the relative modular operator $h$).
-The domain $\mathcal{D}_{\text{core}}$ is explicitly defined as the set of vectors that are analytic with respect to the modular flow generated by $\tilde{\phi}_0$ (and by extension, $h$).
-Mathematically, vectors that are analytic for a one-parameter group $h^{it}$ are analytic vectors for its generator $\log h$.
-Since $\tilde{G}$ is linearly related to this generator at $s=0$, the set $\mathcal{D}_{\text{core}}$ constitutes a dense set of analytic vectors for $\tilde{G}$.
+\item \textbf{Analytic Vectors:} The generator $\tilde{G}$ is constructed from the analytic continuation of the Radon-Nikodym cocycle, which is generated by the logarithm of the relative modular operator $h$.
+The domain $\mathcal{D}_{\text{core}}$ is explicitly defined as the set of vectors that are analytic with respect to the modular flow $\sigma_t^{\tilde{\phi}_0}$ generated by $\tilde{\phi}_0$ (and consequently the unitary group $h^{it}$).
+According to the general theory of one-parameter unitary groups, the set of analytic vectors for the group $h^{it}$ constitutes a dense set of analytic vectors for its generator $\log h$.
+Since the action of $\tilde{G}$ at $s=0$ is linearly related to this generator, the set $\mathcal{D}_{\text{core}}$ forms a dense set of analytic vectors for $\tilde{G}$ as well.

-\item \textbf{Conclusion:} By Nelson's analytic vector theorem, a symmetric operator possessing a dense set of analytic vectors is essentially self-adjoint.
-Therefore, the closure of $\tilde{G}$ defines a unique self-adjoint quantum generator. \end{enumerate} \end{proof}
+\item \textbf{Conclusion:} By Nelson's analytic vector theorem, a symmetric operator that admits a dense set of analytic vectors is essentially self-adjoint.
+Consequently, the closure $\overline{\tilde{G}}$ is self-adjoint and unique.
+This guarantees that $\tilde{G}$ unambiguously defines a valid quantum observable, providing the rigorous basis for the infinitesimal generation of the recovery flow. \end{enumerate} \end{proof}

 \begin{remark}[Uniqueness of the Path] The canonical $L^p$-interpolation path employed here is defined without ambiguity.
 It is uniquely determined by the initial reference weight and the target subalgebra, independent of arbitrary choices such as basis vectors or auxiliary cutoffs.
 Consequently, $\tilde{G}$ is a canonical object of the theory, invariant under unitary conjugations that preserve the inclusion structure.
 This establishes $\tilde{G}$ as the well-defined, self-adjoint generator of the continuous teleportation protocol. \end{remark}